KittyGiraudel/site/_posts/2013-10-21-sass-debug.md

 }
 ```

 Okay, this is pretty neat, right?
-However everytime I wanted to debug a list, I had to create a `body:before` rule, set the content property and all...
-I wanted something easier.
+However everytime I wanted to debug a list, I had to create a `body:before` rule, set the content property and all… I wanted something easier.

 ## Mixinify the function